-Show the love this Valentine's day with Chelsey's fish fillet recipe
+Show the love this Valentine's Day with Chelsey's fish fillet recipe

 Happy Monday!
 Valentine's Day is next week and we've partnered with Goya Foods to bring you one of the best fish recipes you can make for your sweetheart in 10 easy steps.
-Chelsey Hernandez's is in the kitchen this week with Executive Chef, Fernando Desa making their go-to Valentine's day recipe featuring white fish, bell peppers, white rice, and Goya Foods signature coconut milk and olive oil.
+Chelsey Hernandez is in the kitchen this week with Executive Chef Fernando Desa making their go-to Valentine's Day recipe featuring white fish, bell peppers, white rice, and Goya Foods signature coconut milk and olive oil.

 This Week's Recipe: Fish Fillets in Coconut Sauce